 Another reader wrote to me:

 “Hey Neda, I bought your book in December and started to make my own shoes.
 I have to say I love it and never thought my first try would turn out that well.
-It‘s perfect for beginners.
-Even though English is not my mother tongue it was easy to understand.
-Every step is well explained and the beautiful photos help implement the steps.
-Thank you so much for writing this book, I would recommend it to anybody who wants to start making shoes.”
+It’s perfect for beginners.
+Even though English is not my mother tongue, it was easy to understand.
+Every step is well explained, and the beautiful photos help implement the steps.
+Thank you so much for writing this book, I recommend it to anybody who wants to start making shoes.”

 And here is a photo of the boots she has made (posted on her Instagram account @knubbelgnomcreations)

-Make the most comfortable and wonderful shoes and boots you will ever wear and learn a skill that will serve you a lifetime!
+Make the most comfortable shoes and boots you will ever wear while learning a skill to serve you a lifetime!

-Here is a sneak peek into my upcoming shoe and bootmaking eBook.
-The focus is on handcrafting artisan Derby shoes and boots at home with just a few tools and no machines.
+Here is a sneak peek into my upcoming shoe and boot-making e-book.
+The focus is handcrafting artisan Derby shoes and boots at home with just a few tools and no machines.

-I’m so excited to finally coming a bit closer to finishing it.
-I started working on the book over a year ago, it’s slow going but it will get done sooner rather than later, I hope.
+I’m so excited to finally come a bit closer to finishing it.
+I started working on the book over a year ago, it’s slow-going, but it will get done sooner rather than later, I hope.

 I haven’t worn sneakers for a very long time.
 I do like them but I stopped buying shoes once I learned how to make my own.
 Sneakers, I thought, aren’t the kind of shoes I could make at home.